moka-guys/mokabed/Bedmaker/Pan5328/Pan5328_Logfile.md

 ## removing duplicates
 duplicate regions due to 0 based and 1 based difference were removed.
 0 based regions were left.

+## testing
+updated bed was tested again.
+The ED app was completed without errors.